icopy-site/awesome/docs/awesome/awesome-algorithms.md

 * [Algorithms](http://algs4.cs.princeton.edu/home/) - Problems explained with Java, OO good practices, visualizations, and free online resources.
 * [Algorithms and Data Structures in JavaScript](https://gum.co/dsajs) - Classical algorithms and data structures implemented and explained using JavaScript.
 * [Classic Computer Science Problems in Python](https://www.manning.com/books/classic-computer-science-problems-in-python) -This great book presents dozens of coding challenges, ranging from simple tasks to clustering data using k-means.
+* [Data Structures and Algorithms Made Easy](https://www.amazon.in/Data-Structures-Algorithms-Made-Easy/dp/819324527X) - A great way to implement algorithms with their specific programmable tasks.
 * [Data Structures Using C](http://www.amazon.com/Data-Structures-Using-Aaron-Tenenbaum/dp/0131997467) - The basic concepts and usages of data structures.
 * [Elementary Algorithms](https://github.com/liuxinyu95/AlgoXY) - An awesome book about algorithms and data structures.
 * [Grokking Algorithms](http://www.manning.com/bhargava) - An illustrated book on algorithms with practical examples.